Notebook / Infrastructure / 004

 How the correlation ID propagates

-Every HTTP request entering order-service through the FastAPIInstrumentor or Spring Boot’s auto-instrumentation gets a trace_id generated at the edge.
-When order-service calls inventory-service, the outgoing HTTP request carries this header:
+Every HTTP request entering order-service gets a trace_id generated at the edge.
+When order-service calls inventory-service, the outgoing request carries:

 traceparent: 00-4bf92f3577b34da6a3ce929d0e0e4736-00f067aa0ba902b7-01